Desk inspired by Ashokan lion capital at Sarnath

 Furniture often acts as a vessel for both the tangible and the abstract.
 When done right, a piece of furniture becomes an ambassador for another time, philosophy and sensibility.
 So, even the smallest details become integral in telling a story.

-This desk comes with a marquetry top depicting the cardinal directions.
+This desk desk reflect an ancient Indian interpretation of the Louis XVI style.
+It comes with a marquetry top depicting the cardinal directions.